eea/eea.eurostat.api.fme/doc/help/src/reader-parameters.md

 - Last N Observations return the last N observations in the corresponding series
 - Both definitions may be applied e.g. to return the first and last observations in a series.
 - If the filter is wrong, then a response is returned with no observation results.

+### Expose format attributes full name
+Ticking the box will lead to coded values in attributes being translated.
+Leaving the box unchecked will leave coded values as they are.